If you’re considering artificial grass for your home or business, you’re likely wondering how much it will cost.

-Artificial turf is long-term investment that requires very little maintenance gives lush green look throughout the year.
+Artificial turf is a long-term investment that requires very little maintenance and gives a lush green look throughout the year.

 What’s cheaper Fake Grass or Real?

-Does Artificial Grass add value to house?
+Does Artificial Grass add value to the house?

-Can I Install Artificial Grass Myself?
+Can I Install Artificial Turf Myself?

-If you are planning to decorate your balcony, patio or decking with synthetic grass then it is very easy to do it.
-However, with area like lawns, backyard and concrete, that requires surface preparation as well, it might be difficult for an inexperienced person to maintain quality on installation.
+However, with areas like lawns, backyards, and concrete that require surface preparation, it might be difficult for an inexperienced person to maintain the quality of installation.